novoalab/tRIBO-seq/README.md

 # tRIBO-seq

-This repository contains scripts and workflows for analyzing tRIBO-seq datasets.
+This repository contains scripts and workflows for analyzing tRIBO-seq datasets, including:
-We apply both filtered and non-filtered analysis methods to assess reproducibility, differential expression, differential modification, and fragmentation of tRNAs.
+* quality metrics and reproducibility
+* read filtering
+* differential expression
+* differential modification
+* fragmentation of tRNAs

 If you find this work useful, please cite: